kubeshop/testkube/docs/executor-cypress.md

 ## Summary

 Our first test completed successfully!
-As we've seen above it's really easy to run Cypress tests with TestKube!
+As we've seen above it's really easy to run Cypress tests with Testkube!